-Figure 6: A sketch of the visual selection portion of the model.
-Left: A onedimensional neural field represents the color cue.
+FIG. 6 A sketch of the visual selection portion of the model.
+Left: A one-dimensional neural field represents the color cue.
 Bottom: A one-dimensional neural field represents the spatial location in visual space that is selectively attended.
 Center: A two-dimensional field defined over color and visual space receives direct input from the visual array shown on top (along only one spatial dimension).
 Here, activation is illustrated using a color code (light blue: negative levels, light red: levels near threshold, strong red: levels above threshold).
 The color cue field provides input to the two-dimensional attentional field that is constant along the spatial dimension.
 A peak in the color cue field thus induces a horizontal ridge in that field.
 When input from the visual array, localized along both color and space, overlaps with such a ridge, a peak forms, leading to the attentional selection of the corresponding spatial location.

-as ridge that is homogeneous across the spatial, but localized along the color dimension into the two-dimensional neural field that jointly represents color and space.
-Where the ridge overlaps with one the peaks generated by visual input, activation is boosted.
-Projection out to a spatial attention field, the corresponding location receives stronger input and wins the competition, so that it is selected for attention.
+color and space.
+Where the ridge overlaps with one of the peaks generated by visual input, activation is boosted.
+Projecting out to a spatial attention field, the corresponding location receives stronger input and wins the competition, so it is selected for attention.
 A more complete account for visual search takes into account multiple feature dimensions for conjunctive search, their binding through space, and the sequential selection for attention of objects that overlap with the cue (Grieben et al., 2020).

-Building on earlier work (Lins & Schöner, 2019), we have recently studied empirically, how visual search for a potential target of a reaching movement interacts with the generation of that movement (Hummert, Schöner, unpublished).
-The experiment made use of the mouse tracking paradigm, in which participants began to move a visual cursor from a starting location into the general direction in which targets lay.
-Once the mouse movement began, an array of visual objects was displayed, only one of which matched the conjunctive feature cue of the target (e.g. "red" and "diagonal").
-The array contained one distractor object that matched the feature cue along one, but not the other dimension (e.g. "red" but not "diagonal").
+Building on earlier work (Lins & Schöner, 2019), we have recently studied empirically, how visual search for a potential target of a reaching movement interacts with the generation of that movement (Hummert & Schöner, unpublished).
+The experiment made use of the mouse-tracking paradigm, in which participants began to move a visual cursor from a starting location into the general direction in which targets lay.
+Once the mouse movement began, an array of visual objects was displayed, of which only one matched the conjunctive feature cue of the target (e.g., "red" and "diagonal").
+The array contained one distractor object that matched the feature cue along one, but not the other dimension (e.g., "red" but not "diagonal").
 All other objects did not match either feature cue.
-We observed the online-updating of the mouse-trajectory from its initial default direction toward a movement directed at the target (similar to how goal-directed reaching movements are updated when a target is abruptly shifted (Prablanc et al., 2003)).
+We observed the online updating of the mouse trajectory from its initial default direction toward a movement directed at the target (similar to how goal-directed reaching movements are updated when a target is abruptly shifted; Prablanc et al., 2003).
 Critically, we also found an attraction of the mouse trajectory toward the distractor object!
-This means that not only the final outcome of the visual search process, the target, was passed on to the neural processes that select the motor goal and generate the reaching movement, but also the potentially sub-threshold representation of the distractor object.
+This means that not only the final outcome of the visual search process, the target, was passed on to the neural processes that select the motor goal and generate the reaching movement, but also the potentially subthreshold representation of the distractor object.

-3.2 Target selection and movement initiation
+Target selection and movement initiation